mbakhoff/jdbc-template/README.md

 Here's a small list of epic fails caused by this bug: http://codecurmudgeon.com/wp/sql-injection-hall-of-shame/

 How to avoid SQL injections?
+Strings in Java are placed between `"` symbols.
+When a string constant contains the `"` symbol, then it must be escaped by using `\"`.
+Strings in SQL are placed between `'` symbols.
+Escaping strings in SQL works similar to escaping strings in Java - each `'` must be replaced with `''`.
+The database can recognize the special `''` escape sequences and avoid mixing up strings with the rest of the command.
-The easiest way is to let the database driver escape the parameters for you.
+The easiest way is to let the database driver escape the query parameters for you.
 Use the PreparedStatement parameters like this:
 ```
 void addStudent(Connection conn, String id, String name) throws SQLException {